kirbysayshi/action-stations/README.md

 	get input data 		run data 			if checks are 			send that alert using through checks		met, create alert 		a transport

 I planned to use it to monitor StatsD/Graphite statistics and send alerts if various metrics were unexpected, but then I discovered [hook.io](https://github.com/hookio/hook.io) and became somewhat... discouraged... from completing this.
+I'm putting it here so there is at least a record, in the event that I or someone else needs it.

 To run: make a copy of `example-config.js`.
 Modify it to suit your needs, and then run: